Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Introduction

 The Fourier transform for set functions is classically known as the orthogonal Walsh-Hadamard transform (WHT) \cite{bernasconi1996fourier, de2008brief, li2015active, cheraghchi2017nearly}.
 Using the WHT, it is possible to learn functions with at most $k$ non-zero Fourier coefficients with $O(nk)$ evaluations \cite{amrollahi2019efficiently}.
 In this paper, we consider an alternative family of {\em non-orthogonal} Fourier transforms, recently introduced in the context of discrete signal processing on set functions (DSSP) \cite{puschel2018discrete, puschel2020discrete}.
 In particular, we present the {\em first efficient algorithms} which (under mild assumptions on the Fourier coefficients), efficiently learn $k$-Fourier-sparse set functions requiring at most $(n+1)k - k \log_2 k$ evaluations.
 In contrast, naively computing the Fourier transform requires $2^n$ evaluations and $n 2^{n-1}$ operations \cite{puschel2020discrete}.

 Importantly, sparsity in the WHT domain does {\em not} imply sparsity in the alternative Fourier domains we consider, or vice versa.
 Thus, we significantly expand the class of set functions that can be efficiently learnt.
 One natural example of set functions, which are sparse in one of the non-orthogonal transforms, but not for the WHT, are certain preference functions considered by \cited{djolonga2016variational} in the context of recommender systems and auctions.
 In recommender systems, each item may cover the set of needs that it satisfies for a customer.
-If needs are covered by several items at once, or items depend on each other to provide value there are substitutability or complementarity effects between the respective items.
-A natural way to learn such set functions is to compute their respective sparse Fourier transforms.
+If needs are covered by several items at once, or items depend on each other to provide value there are substitutability or complementarity effects between the respective items, which are precisely captured by the new Fourier transforms \cite{puschel2020discrete}.
+Hence, a natural way to learn such set functions is to compute their respective sparse Fourier transforms.